If you are a friend of someone who may be a victim of domestic violence, below are some things you can do to help:

 Lend a Sympathetic Ear

-Letting your friend know that you care and are willing to listen may be the best help you can offer.
+Let your friend know that you care and are willing to listen.
 Don’t force the issue, but allow your friend to come to you to talk when your friend is ready to confide in you.
 Keep your mind open and really listen to what your friend tells you.
-Never blame your friend for what’s happening or underestimate your friend's fear of potential danger.
-Remember that your friend must make his/her own decisions about his/her life.
-Focus on supporting your friend's right to make his/her own choices.

 Guide Your Friend to Community Services